scottgall/Node-CLI-Storefront/README.md

-# Bamazon App
+# Bamazon
-* This is a storefront app which allows users to interact with product & department data stored within a relational database.
+* Bamazon is a storefront app which allows users to interact with product & department data stored within a relational database.

 ## Execution
 * Run `npm install` from your CLI within the main directory to enable dependencies.